Official-User-Shabab/Doomsday-notes-A-Levels/Geography/Case Study details.md

     London pop peak 1939: 8.6 M but 2015 tops this
     R→U (Iceland): 1973 volcano eruption, by 2014, whose homes destroyed & migrated had incomes $3 K > !destroyed
     2010-2015: 300 K von London nach UK others
+    52% internal migration in 2009-2015 was by 16-30 y/o
+    2011: 38% of movers had a degree
+    41% of London's residents born outside the UK

 ### Internal LIC/MIC